Do you take snap, bait, tommy or a packed lunch with you to work?

 - Weald & Downland Living Museum (West Sussex).

 Together we hope to celebrate language – past and present – and bring this archive collection, full of our dialect heritage, back into communities where it truly belongs.

 October 2017: The Dialect and Heritage project was awarded £65,600 by the National Lottery Heritage Fund thanks to money raised by National Lottery players.
 This grant helped the partnership to develop plans for the project.

 July and August 2018: We took dialect on tour around the country.

-Early 2019: We will submit our funding application to Heritage Lottery Fund for a further £732,400.
-This will enable us to start work on celebrating and bringing dialect heritage out of the archives and back into partner museums and communities!
+May 2019: We submitted our funding application to the National Lottery Heritage Fund to enable us to start work on celebrating and bringing dialect heritage out of the archives and back into partner museums and communities!